My story

 The beginnings: a kid passionate about computers

-That’s me as a kid
+Him, that’s me as a kid

 I have always had something with computers.
-Even as a little kid, I was dismantling computer towers, tinkering with printers, and dissecting speakers; I absolutely wanted to understand how it worked… But it was only in high school that I had the click: the code.
+Even as a little kid, I was taking apart computer towers, tinkering with printers, and dissecting speakers; I absolutely wanted to understand how it worked

-The Galton board, which demonstrates polynomial distribution
+Galton's board, which demonstrates polynomial distribution

-Code is basically the way to communicate with the machine, using a specific language.
+Code is roughly the way to communicate with the machine, using a specific language.
 The first one for me was Python, with a beautiful simulation of a Galton board during my Integration course in digital sciences.

 The call of the web: a limitless playground